Skip to main content Skip to footer

 Compensation and replacement measures

-The ecologically enhanced area is allocated to the intervention prepared by the development plan, for example new building plots, and thus "debited" from the eco-account.
+The ecologically enhanced area is allocated to an intervention.
+One example is a new building plot.
+The area is then "debited" from the eco-account.

-The term "eco-account" therefore essentially refers to the storage of measures for compensation as part of the impact regulation in urban land-use planning.
+The "eco-account" is a stockpile of measures.
+These measures are for compensation in urban land-use planning.